 How to get a mortgage with bad credit

-Traditional brick-and-mortar banks are not the only mortgage game in town.
-There are plenty of non-bank lenders, online banks, credit unions, community banks, mortgage bankers and mortgage brokers in the industry too, and they all want your business.
-Let them compete for it and see where you get the best offer.
+- Think bigger than banks – Banks are not the only mortgage game in town; there are non-bank and online lenders, credit unions and other types of lenders, and they all want your business.
+Let them compete for it to see where you get the best offer.

-A new credit account or big purchase can push down your credit score, so avoid taking on or applying for new debt during the mortgage application process.
-Wait to take out any new loans until after you close.
+- Don’t make any big changes to your finances – A new credit card or big purchase can push down your credit score, so avoid taking on or applying for new debt during the mortgage application process.

-7 steps to boost your chances of a mortgage approval
+7 tips to boost your chances of mortgage approval

 1. Check your credit report for free

-If you see a mistake or outdated item — generally seven years but sometimes longer for bankruptcies, liens and judgments — contact Equifax, Experian or TransUnion.
-Each of the credit bureaus has a process for correcting errors and out-of-date items.
+If you see a mistake or outdated item — generally seven years, but sometimes longer for bankruptcies, liens and judgments — contact Equifax, Experian or TransUnion.
+Each of the credit bureaus has a process for correcting errors and out-of-date information.

-To improve your credit standing, you must know what you are spending to avoid racking up debt.
+To improve your credit standing, you have to know what you’re spending to avoid racking up debt.
 The best way to do this is with a budget that tracks income and expenses.
 Look for opportunities for small savings — they add up.

-This is the gold standard for good credit.
-Develop the habit of making bill payments on time.
-This will allow you to avoid late fees and other needless costs, as well as blemishes on your credit report.
+This is the gold standard practice for good credit.
+Develop the habit of making bill payments on time so you avoid late fees and other needless costs, as well as blemishes on your credit report.

-Although you’re looking to get a mortgage, you must have money available for emergencies, too.
+Although you’re looking to get a mortgage, you have to earmark money for emergencies, too.
 Set aside cash every week or pay period, and aim for at least $400 in savings to start.
-You must have savings to buy a home, as well, not only for a down payment but also for closing costs, so getting into the habit of saving regularly can help you now and when you’re ready to house hunt.

 5. Be careful about closing credit cards

-A closed credit card can lower your credit score.
-The reason?
-Closing a card means your available credit has dropped, reducing your borrowing power and, more importantly, your credit-utilization ratio (a measure of how much credit you have used relative to your total credit availability).
+While you don’t want to open any new credit cards in the lead-up to your applying for a mortgage, you don’t want to close any, either.
+That’s because closing a card means your available credit has dropped, reducing your borrowing power.
+More importantly, it will impact your credit-utilization ratio, the measure of how much credit you have used relative to your total credit availability.

 6. Take advantage of credit-boosting programs

+While you’re working to boost your score, keep an eye on it, too.
 Many banks also offer credit monitoring for their customers, which can be a good idea to utilize in tandem.
-Having a handle on what goes into your score can help you improve it.
+You’ll be able to get a sense of when and why your score goes up or down.

 7. Consider a rapid rescore